5.3 Dark Current and Hot Pixels

 Hot and UnstableMean(SCI) ≥ 54 e-/hr and F ≥ 2

-It was found that the vast majority of hot pixels (~4% of the detector in 2021) are in fact quite stable and as such, can be calibrated.
+The vast majority of hot pixels (~4% of the detector in 2021) are found to be stable and can be calibrated.
 A small portion of pixels (<1.5%) are genuinely unstable and should not be used.
 The data quality flag 32 is used to mark the unstable pixels in the bad pixel reference files, and hot pixels continue to be flagged with the usual value of 16.
-In Figure 5.3 we show a breakdown of each of the four classes of pixels for each anneal cycle since the November 2012 anneal.
+In Figure 5.3 we show a breakdown of each of the four classes of pixels for each anneal cycle from the November 2012 anneal through 2019.
 The y-axis is a broken logarithmic axis to simplify the visualization.
-Approximately 90% of the distribution is made up of cold stable pixels.
+Approximately 90% of the distribution consists of cold stable pixels.
 While the hot stable pixels would normally be discarded in science observations via the hot pixel flag in UVIS dark reference files, such pixels need not be thrown away since they do not vary significantly throughout the anneal cycle relative to their expected uncertainty.
-This results in ~4-8% (depending on epoch) of the detector pixels are sufficiently stable to be calibrated in science observations rather than discarded.
+As a result, ~4-8% (depending on epoch) of the detector pixels are sufficiently stable to be calibrated in science observations rather than discarded.
 The prior bad pixel methodology would have treated the cold and unstable pixels as nominally 'good'; such pixels are now flagged and provided in the bad pixel tables for users to choose whether or not to use them.
 More information about the UVIS pixel stability and bad pixel tables is outlined in WFC3 ISR 2018-15 and WFC3 ISR 2021-14.

-Figure 5.3: The number of pixels (as a percentage of the detector) in each of the categories for each anneal cycle from the November 2012 anneal cycle through the December 2018 anneal.
-This figure was taken from WFC3 ISR 2018-15.
+Figure 5.3: The number of pixels, as a percentage of the detector, in each of the categories for each anneal cycle from the November 2012 anneal cycle through the December 2018 anneal.
+Figure is from WFC3 ISR 2018-15.